Bessie, the Lake Erie Monster: Does Nessie Have a North American Cousin?

 After news of this encounter broke, there were three more reported sightings of the creature in September of 1990.
 The sightings were reported by locals including a firefighter from Huron, Ohio, and a 50-year-old woman from Pennsylvania vacationing at her Lake Erie cottage.

 Following the September 1990 sightings of this local aquatic cryptid, John Schaffner, editor of a weekly newspaper in Port Clinton, Ohio ran a contest to name the creature.
-The name “Bessie” was chosen was chosen after the Davis-Besse nuclear power plant in Port Clinton, which is located near where Bessie was first sighted.
+The name “Bessie” was chosen after the Davis-Besse nuclear power plant in Port Clinton, which is located near where Bessie was first sighted.
 The name “Bessie” rhymes with “Nessie,” making it the obvious choice.

 Thomas Solberg, the owner of Huron Lagoon Marina, has offered a $5,000 reward to anyone who captures Bessie alive.
 So far no one has come forward to claim the reward.